kolov/doorman/README.md

 Given a configuration, `OauthEndpoints` provides handlers for the OAuth
  endpoints: login and callback.
 `login` constructs a login URL based on the configuration.
-It is up to the application to redirect to this URL.
+It is up to the application set up a login endpoint that redirects the user  to this URL.
 `callback` handles th OAuth callback after successful authentication.
-It first retrieves a token, than user details using this token.
+It first retrieves an access token, than user details.
+It needs an `OAuthUserManager` to create a user from the OAuth user attributes.

 ```scala
 trait OauthEndpoints[F[_], User] {